top of page

 The fact that colours mean different things to different people established the difference in background, race and ideologies of newcomers and various people across the world.
 In the world of fashion, when various colours are combined using various designs, fabrics and styles, the results are often magical, hence they appeal to our subconsciousness.

-United Colours of Fashion was borne out of the need to celebrate the uniqueness of each colour, race, nationality, background, in line with the values that each of them contributes to the cultural and economic landscape of Canada.
-One of the main goals of the UCOF Fall Fashion Show is to promote engagement and collaboration among fashion enthusiasts of diverse backgrounds while providing training and mentorship where necessary.
+United Colours of Fashion was borne out of the need to celebrate the uniqueness of each colour, race, nationality in line with the values that each contributes to the cultural and economic landscape of Canada.
+One of the main goals of the UCOF Fall Fashion Festival is to promote engagement and collaboration among fashion enthusiasts of diverse backgrounds while providing training and mentorship where necessary.

 bottom of page